Weigh My Ride

 What is Gross Combined Mass (GCM)?

-Gross Combined Mass (GCM) is a crucial term used in the automotive and towing industries, referring to the maximum allowable weight of a towing vehicle, its trailer, and all their contents.
+Gross Combined Mass (GCM) is a crucial term used in the automotive and towing industries, referring to the maximum allowable combined weight of a tow vehicle, its trailer, and all their contents.
 This weight includes the vehicle itself, the trailer, passengers, fuel, cargo, and any additional accessories or equipment.

-Understanding and adhering to GCM is vital for ensuring safety, legality, and optimal performance when towing.
+Understanding and adhering to Gross Combined Mass is vital for ensuring safety, legality, and optimal performance when towing.

 For the purpose of this article, “Trailer” refers to a caravan, horse float, or any other trailer.